ovh/docs/pages/web_cloud/domains/dns_zone_dkim/guide.en-gb.md

 >> ```
 >>
 > **Email Pro**
->> When you are running DKIM on your Email Pro platform, use the API call below to check the current status of the DKIM.
+>> When you are running DKIM on your Email Pro service, use the API call below to check the current DKIM status.
 >>
 >> > [!api]
 >> >
 >> > @api {v1} /email/pro GET /email/pro/{service}/domain/{domainName}/dkim/{selectorName}
 >> >
 >>
->> - `service`: Enter the name of your Email Pro platform, in the format "emailpro-zz1111111-1". <br>
+>> - `service`: Enter the name of your Email Pro service, in the format "emailpro-zz1111111-1". <br>
 >> - `selectorName`: Enter the name of the selector you created. <br>
->> - `domainName`: Enter the domain name attached to your Email Pro platform, on which the DKIM must be present. <br>
+>> - `domainName`: Enter the domain name attached to your Email Pro service, on which the DKIM must be present. <br>
 >>
 >> Then look at the value `status:` in the result:
 >>